Equinox009-png/Bash_Scripting_Syst_Main_Docker-Capstone_project/README.md

 [2025-11-07 17:52:43] Found matches for 'error':
 4:2025-11-07 ERROR: Disk space low on drive C:

+📜 License

+This project is open-source and free to use for educational and personal purposes.
+Feel free to modify it and improve its functionality.

 👩‍💻 Author

-Developed by: Jyoti Prakash Swain
+Developed by: Jyoti Prakash Swain (Equinox)
 Branch: Electronics and Communication Engineering
 Year: 4th Year
-Feel free to modify it and improve its functionality!

-👩‍💻 Author

-Developed by: Jyoti Prakash Swain (Equinox)
-Branch: Electronics and Communication Engineering
-Year: 3rd Year
+“Automating the boring stuff — one script at a time.” 🌙

+---

+## 📁 Project Structure